daitss/viruscheck/README.md

 Viruscheck Service
 ==========================

-Viruscheck service is a stand-alone Sinatra applicatioa.
+Viruscheck service is a stand-alone Sinatra application.
 It:

 * accepts a POST request containing data,
 * Runs a virus scan on that data,